radareorg/radare2/DEVELOPERS.md

 in the AUTHORS file.

-Anyway, if you want to get even more feedback and discuss this in a public place we have a mailing list where many other people may help in order to find a solution.
+Anyway, if you want to get even more feedback and discuss this in a public place: join the #radare channel on irc.freenode.net

 The issues page of Github contains a list of all the bugs that have been reported classified with labels by difficulty, type,